10th to 31st August 2022 Real Desert experience with San (Bushmen) Men followed by Okavango Delta and Chobe National Park.

 18th, 19th and 20th August 2022 Central Kalahari Game Reserve – One of the remotest and most unspoiled parts of Africa, the Northern part of this park is one of the prime game viewing areas in Botswana.
 This is the largest Game Reserve in Botswana covering 52,800 km2.
 Nothing prepares you for the immensity of this reserve, nor its wild, mysterious beauty.
 There is the immediate impression of unending space, and having the entire reserve to yourself.
 Waist-high golden grasses seem to stretch interminably, punctuated by dwarfed trees and scrub bushes.
 Wide and empty pans appear as vast white stretches of saucer-flat earth, meeting a soft, blue-white sky.
 At night the stars utterly dominate the land; their brilliance and immediacy are totally arresting.
 The dry season amazes with seeing what these desert adapted animals can endure- most survive for months with no surface water to drink, getting moisture from vegetation such as tsamma melons, tubers that are dug up and dew.
 Our Fun and personable San Trackers will show you how these, the first people, survive.
 During the dry season water is non-existent in the park, all water used by us must be bought in by us, as the only potable water is available is at the entrance gates and often they have none. he roads.
 Deception Valley – made famous by Mark and Delia Owens book, ‘Cry of the Kalahari’.
 Three amazing free days in the vast wilderness that is the Kalahari, we may drive for many km on our game drives or just be guided by our San trackers who will share their wisdom and knowledge with you on how to survive in this incredibly harsh yet beautiful environment.

-21st August 2022 we have a big breakfast before loading luggage etc and game driving out of the CKGR (this will take 4 hours at least) and driving via Makalamabedi Village to Boteti Camp in Khumaga Village.
-We have a picnic lunch along the way.
+21st August 2022 we have a big breakfast before loading luggage etc and game driving out of the CKGR (this will take 4 hours at least) and then driving via Makalamabedi Village to The Waterfront in Maun, on the banks of the Thamalakane River.
+We will have a picnic lunch with us and should arrive in Maun around 2.30pm.